Hypericum balearicum

 Hypericum balearicum is a species of flowering plant in the family Hypericaceae, native to Spain's Balearic Islands.
 It is the only species in the section Psorophytum.

+Description

-DescriptionHypericum balearicum is a shrub or small tree 0.6–2 m tall, usually forming a rounded bush with erect or ascending branches.
+Hypericum balearicum is a shrub or small tree 0.6–2 m tall, usually forming a rounded bush with erect or ascending branches.
 Its stems are glandular and warty, yellow-green when young, becoming reddish-brown as it ages.
 The leaves are sessile, up to 15 mm long and 7 mm broad.
 The leaves have rounded tips, undulate margins, and broadly cuneate to rounded bases.
 They are leathery, with prominent warty glands, and paler underneath.
 The flowers are 15–40 mm across with 5 golden yellow petals (rarely pale yellow), rounded sepals, with involucre-like bracts.
 The petals are oblong with rounded tips, 10–20 mm long, and 4–9 mm across.

 Its warty stems and leaves and its involucre-like bracts distinguish it from other species of Hypericum.